wmglab-duke/ascent/docs/source/JSON/JSON_parameters/sample.md

 the full width and height of the ellipse major and minor axes, respectively (i.e., analogous to diameter rather than radius of a circle).

+`"rotation"`: The value (Double) instructs the pipeline to rotate the nerve about its centroid by the specified amount (units = Degrees).
+This parameter may NOT be used if providing an orientation tif image (See [Morphology Input Files](../../Running_ASCENT/Info.md#morphology-Input-Files)).

 ## Example
 ```
 {